A Guide to Pet Insurance Deductibles

 Pet insurance plans typically include a deductible, which may be a fixed amount or a range you can select from.
 Some plans offer a lower deductible.
 But remember, a lower deductible often results in a higher premium.

 At MetLife Pet Insurance, our plans are fully customizable.
-You can choose a deductible from $50 – $2,500 based on your needs and budget.1 We also offer a healthy pet incentive, which can reduce your deductible each year you remain claim-free.2
+You can choose from deductible options ranging from $0 – $2,500 based on your needs and budget.1 We also offer a healthy pet incentive, which can reduce your deductible each year you remain claim-free.2

 How Does a Pet Insurance Deductible Work?